 Who Goes to See

-When most managers learn about genchi genbutsu, they believe they won't have enough time in a day to go out and see all the different areas on a regular basis.
+When most managers learn about genchi genbutsu, they believe they won't have enough time in a day to go out and see all the different areas regularly.
 If this isn't done, though, it will end up costing the leader a lot more time in the long run because they will have to deal with problems that arise over time.
 Leaders aren't, however, the only ones who need to go out to the location where the work is done.

 Different people should be assigned to go out to locations for different reasons.
-Understanding the specific reasons why people go and see in a facility is essential for an effective implementation of genchi genbutsu.
+Understanding the specific reasons why people go and see a facility is essential for the effective implementation of genchi genbutsu.

 Leaders Go Themselves

 As mentioned above, the leaders of a facility need to go and see what is going on in the facility so they have firsthand knowledge.
 This should include leadership at all levels of the organization from the CEO to the direct supervisor.
 There are many benefits for the facility when the leaders take on this responsibility:

 - Direct Oversight - The leaders don't have to rely so heavily on the word of others, which can often be a watered-down version of the truth.
 There is absolutely no substitute for going and seeing with their own eyes.

 - Support from Employees - Having the leadership team, especially upper-level leadership, come and see how the work is done can help employees feel more dedicated to their work.

 - Insights - Seeing how work is done in a facility can give leaders additional insights into what can be improved.